How to start a personal training business: A complete guide

 • Strength and conditioning: Many athletes hire personal trainers to achieve specific fitness goals — complete the big race, get stronger or win the big game.
 This comes with setting specific fitness goals and measuring success as your client puts the work in each week.

 • Posture and functional corrective techniques: You can help your clients correct posture-related issues affecting their mobility, flexibility and overuse.
-This could be athletes who want to improve their form or a person who want to alleviate pain from their desk job.
+This could be athletes who want to improve their form or a person who wants to alleviate pain from their desk job.

 • Rehab and injury prevention: Many clients are recovering from major surgeries and injuries and are eager to understand how to move again.